What Things Can A District of Columbia Financial Power of Attorney Do?

 With a well written District of Columbia financial power of attorney, your financial agent is typically authorized to manage your financial affairs, including the power to buy and sell and lease real property, tangible personal property, stocks, and bonds, to trade commodities, operation of a business or other entity and governance over your bank accounts and other financial products you may own and a host of other powers.

 The choice of what powers your District of Columbia financial power of attorney has is yours.
-You can decide for your District of Columbia financial agent do as much, or as little, as you determine, depending upon what you provide in the District of Columbia financial power of attorney document.
+You can decide for your District of Columbia financial agent to do as much, or as little, as you determine, depending upon what you provide in the District of Columbia financial power of attorney document.
 For example, you might grant your District of Columbia financial agent the authority to conduct all of your financial affairs.
-In addition, in other circumstances you might only authorize your financial agent to transaction your business for a single financial transaction (such as signing documents at a real estate closing).
-Typically, these limited powers of attorney specify that they only are valid for a single transaction or for a limited scope of time.
-Typically Financial Agent Powers Include:
+In addition, in other circumstances, you might only authorize your financial agent to transaction your business for a single financial transaction (such as signing documents at a real estate closing).
+Finally, these limited powers of attorney specify that they only are valid for a single transaction or for a limited scope of time.

-To learn more about estate planning law, contact our law office at Antonoplos & Associates, or call 202-803-5676 to speak with one of our experienced real estate attorneys.
-No matter which side of the deal you are on, it is best to educate yourself and feel confident that you are making the most appropriate decision for your circumstances.
-Our attorneys are able to provide you with the knowledge and guidance you need.
-Contact us today.
+To learn more about DC estate planning law, contact us at 202-803-5676, or schedule a consultation with one of our attorneys.
+Additionally, no matter which side of the deal you are on, it is best to educate yourself and feel confident that you are making the most appropriate decision for your circumstances.
+Finally, our attorneys are able to provide you with the knowledge and guidance you need.